 Family City Break in Prague – the City of a Hundred Spires.
 Such a long title, and I hope I could write up and justify that through photos.

 The weather is the same in Vienna, cold mornings and warm afternoons that will confuse you on deciding what to wear.
-The buildings are the same in Vienna, gothic and influenced by Roman architecture, for the city has been permanent seat of two Holy Roman Emperors and thus was also once the capital of the Holy Roman Empire. – This perhaps explain why there are so many churches in the city – thus a hundred spires.
+The buildings are the same in Vienna, gothic and influenced by Roman architecture, for the city has been the permanent seat of two Holy Roman Emperors and thus was also once the capital of the Holy Roman Empire. – This perhaps explains why there are so many churches in the city – thus a hundred spires.

 Anyway, here are some of the ‘what to see and what to do’ for your Family City Break in Prague.

 As always, the stories would be told in random order.
 A peek on the day’s events so to speak.
 The photo below in this paragraph was taken during our walk at the walls bordering Vysehrad, a castle on a hill by the Vtlava River.
 The above photo was taken when we were going up the Petrín hill to climb up the Prague tower that resembles the Eiffel tower, only smaller.

 A somehow good photo view of Prague from the Petrín tower.
 The tower is not as tall as the Danube Tower but being situated on a hill, it surely gives a much higher point of view.
 Notice all the red brick roofs!
 They definitely would look awesome when covered in snow!